toucansites/website/contents/docs/[05]templates/[03]views/index.md

 ## Partials

-Partials are reusable pieces of markup that can be inserted into other Mustache files.
+Partials allow you to include and reuse snippets of markup across multiple templates.
+This helps keep your templates clean and organized.

 You include them using the {{> partialName}} syntax.

-For example:

 ```html
 <h1>Hello, World!</h1>
 {{> reusableParagraph}}
 ```

-The file named reusableParagraph.mustache might look like this:
+If `reusableParagraph.mustache` contains:

 ```html
 <p>This is a reusable paragraph</p>
 ```

-The final output after rendering would be:
+Then the rendered output will be:

 ```html
 <h1>Hello, World!</h1>
 <p>This is a reusable paragraph</p>
 ```

-Partials help keep your codebase organized and maintainable by allowing commonly used sections—like headers, footers, or paragraphs—to be defined once and reused wherever needed.
+Partials are ideal for repeating elements like headers, footers, or reusable components.

 ## Parents

-Using a **parent** in Mustache helps you create a shared layout that can be reused across different pages.
-It defines a common structure, while allowing parts of it to be replaced by a **child**.
-This is useful for keeping your layout consistent and avoiding repetition.
+Using a **parent** in Mustache helps you define a shared layout that can be reused across multiple views.
+This allows you to keep your templates consistent, modular, and easier to maintain.
+A parent typically defines the outer HTML structure—such as the `head`, header, footer, and layout blocks—while child templates can override specific sections as needed.

+**child** templates can override named blocks by providing content with the same block name.
+This allows them to replace sections defined in the parent template.

-Here’s an example of a parent that defines a main section that can be customized:
+Here’s an example of a parent template that defines the overall structure of a page, including a `main` block that can be replaced by a `child` view:

 ```html
 <!DOCTYPE html>
 <html>